 Learning to code opens up a new world of options.
 This can mean getting promotions, taking on various projects, or shifting your work into something you like.
 For example, if you help code a system for a client, it’s an accomplishment you can put on your resume.

 Most companies value employees that can fulfill various roles.
-For example, instead of hiring a new employee, your company can promote you into a developer.
+For example, your company can promote you into a developer instead of hiring a new employee.
 With more roles to fulfill, you become more valuable and are compensated accordingly.

 If you’re launching your company, technical knowledge helps transform your startup dreams into something feasible.
 In some cases, it might be the deciding factor that sets you forward.
 It’s especially important since no matter what industry you’re in, technology is becoming a necessity.